openziti/ziti-doc/docusaurus/docs/core-concepts/security/authentication/70-totp.md

 ### QR Code

 To aid in enrollment, the current enrollment's `provisioningUrl` may be retrieved as a QR code.
-As long as an oustanding MFA TOTP enrollment is active an image is available at: `GET /edge/client/v1/current-identity/mfa/qr-code`
+As long as an outstanding MFA TOTP enrollment is active an image is available at: `GET /edge/client/v1/current-identity/mfa/qr-code`

 ### Removing/Unenrolling